May is Skin Cancer Awareness Month

 What is Skin Cancer Awareness Month?

-Occurring every May, Skin Cancer Awareness Month is devoted to shining the spotlight on the most common cancer in the United States — skin cancer.
-It’s estimated that every day about 9,500 people in the United States are diagnosed with this cancer.1
+It's estimated that every day about 9,500 people in the United States are diagnosed with skin cancer.
+1

 Many of these skin cancers could be prevented if people would protect their skin from the sun and stop using tanning beds.